AlaskaAirlines/auro-sidenav/docs/api.md

 # auro-sidenavsection

-This will register this element with the browser.
+The auro-sidenavsection element can be used to create an accordion of auro-sidenavitems within the auro-sidenav.

 ## Properties